I decided to do a lot of research to try and discover the key traits of positive people to see what makes us happy.

 13: Positive people love life

 Perhaps the number one trait of positive people is that they love life.
+We have higher levels of life satisfaction than other people do.

 You know that feeling when you see something so awe-inspiring, so beautiful, so divine that it makes you stop?
 It’s the way you feel when you see a stunning sunset, or when you witness an act of supreme kindness—I felt that way today when I saw a teenager give his school lunch to a homeless man.
 It’s that sense that life is so damn beautiful that you feel as small as an ant, albeit an ant so very glad to be part of such a stunningly beautiful world.